Contact Your Makers

 Some people call us crazy, some dreamers, we call ourselves Hauntrepreneurs.
 It is pretty much all one in the same.
 After a combined 25 years of experience in luxury resorts, Hans and Arica were ready to spread the entrepreneurial wings.
 The universe conspired to help them achieve this dream by dangling the Haunted Trail opportunity in front of them when they met Lolain Dobbs.
 So they packed up their life and moved to the Asheville area from Florida.
 Arica used her Recreation Management degree from Appalachian State University to organize the event, and Hans utilized his vast creativity and ingenuity to build props and design the trail.
 Bringing their talents together made them a formidable force, but when they teamed up with great friends they became unstoppable.
 With a lot of hard work and drive they brought the dream of the Haunted Trail to life for WNC families to enjoy!

 The Haunted Trail was created by event master and former special events director for Chicago, Lolain Dobbs.
 She developed the Haunted Trail over a period of seventeen years starting in 1986.
 The last year she was there, the show ran for eight days and attracted 40,000 visitors.
 After Lolain retired from her Chicago position, she formed KLA Productions with her daughter Allison, and continued to keep the Trail alive.
 Lolain met Arica in Tampa, FL at Innisbrook Golf Resort.
 Lolain and Arica teamed up to bring the Trail to Florida.
 There Lolain and Allison bestowed all of their haunting knowledge on Arica while they produced the Trail at the resort for three years.
-Knowing that Asheville would be the perfect community to start the trail, Arica and Hans packed up many trailers worth of equipment and moved to Asheville to continue Lolain’s legacy.
+Knowing that Asheville would be the perfect community to start the trail and a family, Arica and Hans packed up many trailers worth of equipment and moved to Asheville to continue Lolain’s legacy.

 The Next Generation